Delboy/DryDrops/README.md

 - #### Add Product
     - The add product page is accessed by the account dropdown menu, under product management.
 It is only accessible by superusers.
     - The form lists all the necessary fields to create a new product.
-    - The user must fill out all the fields that are labeled 'required' with an Asterix.
+    - The user must fill out all the fields that are labelled 'required' with an Asterix.
 If the form is submitted with any of these fields left blank then an error message will appear above that particular field, notifying the user of the issue.
     - The SKU field must be unique.
 An error message will appear if an already existing SKU is attempted.
     - If a price is added with more than 6 digits the form will fail and an error message will appear under the price field.
     - The featured checkbox can be checked so that the item will appear in the 'What's Hot' section on the products page.